CanonicalLtd/maas-docs/en/installconfig-storage.md

 administrator customization (as mentioned under 'Node layout'), a regular user can perform modifications on the resulting storage configuration at the filesystem level.

+## Disk erasure

+Node storage can be erased in several ways.
+See [Disk erasure][storage-erasure] for details.

 <!-- LINKS -->